mihirgathani/Wildfire_Analysis_Project/README.md

 - **Predictive Model Limitations**: While the model explains a significant portion of the variation in the data, it is not perfect.
 For example, predictions for certain years or health indicators may deviate due to limited features or sparse training data.
 Moreover,confounding variables like pre-existing health conditions, dietary habits, or exposure to other pollutants are not considered, reducing the model's comprehensiveness.

+## Conclusion

+In this project, I analyzed the impact of wildfire smoke on respiratory health in Mesa, AZ, using historical data and predictive models.
+To calculate the smoke estimates, I considered factors such as proximity to wildfires, fire size (acres burned), and fire type to estimate the level of smoke exposure in the region.
+The analysis revealed a strong correlation between increased smoke exposure and higher respiratory mortality, as well as an uptick in respiratory therapy procedures and number of operations of the respiratory system and inpatient discharges for asthma.
+While the correlation with asthma-related emergency visits was weaker, I found that respiratory procedures showed a strong positive relationship with smoke levels.

+Using the VARMAX model, I forecasted future trends in respiratory health outcomes from 2021 to 2050, predicting a significant increase in asthma-related issues, respiratory operations, and therapy procedures.
+This upward trend in both smoke exposure and health complications emphasizes the growing threat of wildfires to public health.
+The findings underscore the need for proactive public health measures, including enhanced air quality monitoring, improved healthcare infrastructure, and stronger wildfire prevention policies.
+By understanding these trends, we can better prepare for the long-term health impacts of wildfire smoke in Mesa and similar regions.